Dr. Mary Lynn Hafner, PT, DPT

 When the PT profession transitioned to a doctorate degree (DPT), I went back to school and in 2012 earned my clinical doctorate.

-Upon moving to Washington state, I began to set up a solo-practice and worked weekends at a skilled nursing home.
+Upon moving to Washington, I set up a solo-practice and worked weekends at a skilled nursing home.
 With a renewed interest in aging, I passed a certification becoming an expert in exercise for the aging adult (CEEAA) as well as a specialty Parkinson's training certification with LSVT Big.